 Lauki Chana Dal Recipe

-Lauki Chana Dal is a delicious and nutritious combination of lauki (bottle gourd), chana dal (Bengal gram lentil), and a few spices.
-Make this protein and fiber-packed Indian lentil curry in an Instant Pot or a traditional pressure cooker for your everyday meals.
+Lauki Chana Dal is a classic North Indian curry made with lauki (bottle gourd), chana dal (Bengal gram lentil), and a few spices.
+This creamy, nourishing dish is light on the stomach and perfect for everyday meals.
+Make this protein and fiber-packed Indian lentil curry in an Instant Pot or a traditional pressure cooker using my easy recipe.

 Here are some more lauki recipes you can make at home – Lauki Kofta Curry, Lauki Tamatar Ki Sabji, Lauki Raita, Lauki Ka Bharta, and Lauki Halwa.

 My mother is a great cook, and most of her dishes are outstanding.
 However, something went wrong with her lauki chana dal recipe.
 I somehow never liked it, and for years, I avoided eating it.
-Then, one day, I was served this lauki recipe at one of my friends’ homes, and it completely changed my perspective on this wonderful recipe.
+Then, one day, I was served this lauki recipe at one of my friends’ homes, and it completely changed my perspective on it.

 Spicy, tangy, and full of flavors, it was love at first bite.
 I shamelessly asked for the recipe, and since then, not only I but all my family members love it, and my mom has also learned to make it this way.
 I have been making it for years now and have perfected the recipe so that it turns out the best every single time.
 Follow my step-by-step instructions and expert tips to make this traditional North Indian dal just like we enjoy it at home.